Skip to Content

 • Ecological traditions: environmental stewardship, sustainability, intergenerational responsibility

-Over the past year, I have read the leading AI policies coming out of universities, hospitals, federal agencies, financial institutions, and major employers.
+I have recently read the leading AI policies from universities, hospitals, federal agencies, and major corporations.
 They are competent.
 They are improving.
-But three quiet weaknesses run through some of them.
+But three weaknesses run through some of them.

 They tend to be written from a few disciplines or traditions, which means they miss the human, formational, and ontological gravity of what AI does to a person and an institution.
 They tend to be written for compliance rather than for flourishing, so they pass audit but do not move the institution toward what it could become.
 And they tend to be written in haste, without the deeper traditions that could anchor them, so they age the moment the technology changes.